SplitLedger/support/README.md

 ## 📬 Contact

-For business inquiries or anything not suited for public issues, reach out at [support@splitleger.com](mailto:support@splitleger.com).
+For business inquiries or anything not suited for public issues, reach out at [support@splitleger.pro](mailto:support@splitleger.pro).